ankit-gahlawat-007/VR_Project2_Ankit_Gahlawat_PH2024002/README.md

 ## 1. **Data Curation**

 We curated a Visual Question Answering (VQA) dataset using the **Amazon Berkeley Objects (ABO)** dataset.
 The goal was to generate diverse, image-grounded, single-word question-answer pairs using both product images and associated metadata.

 ### 🔧 Tools Used

 - **Gemini 1.5 Flash** (via Google AI Studio): Used for generating questions based on image and metadata.
 - **Python + Google SDK (`google-genai`)**: Handled multimodal prompts.
-- **Metadata**: Parsed from `listings_1.json` and `images.csv` from the ABO dataset.
+- **Metadata**: Parsed from `listings_1.json` (and various other listings) and `images.csv` from the ABO dataset.

 ### 🧠 Prompt Design